How to respond to a bad Google review:

-One and two star reviews on Google are not fun to deal with at all ☹ Even 3 star reviews can be hurtful, even though the 3 star rating is considered “fair to good.”
+One and two star reviews on Google are not fun to deal with at all ☹ Even 3 star reviews can be painful to see, even though the 3 star rating is considered “fair to good.”

-What’s the best way how to handle a bad Google review or a bad review on any other Internet site?
+What’s the best way how to respond to a bad Google review or a bad review on any other Internet site?
 It depends on the source of the review.
 There are three major sources of bad reviews on Google:

 1) real reviews from real people